Wire-Network/wire-cdt/docs/migrating-from-antelope.md

 a singleton handle constructed on another account's code is read-only on the same terms as a table handle.

-**Your singletons appear in the ABI again as of [wire-cdt#117](https://github.com/Wire-Network/wire-cdt/pull/117)** — a port from an Antelope chain will notice this, because upstream they always did.
-That same aliasing is why they stopped:
-`sysio::singleton` is an alias *template* over `kv_singleton`, and an alias template has no specialization of its own, so abigen's table visitor — which tested for the name `singleton` — never matched one. `sysio::multi_index` is the same shape over `kv_multi_index`, which *was* on that list, so a contract mixing the two saw its `multi_index` tables described and its singletons silently omitted.
-Nothing was wrong with the stored data; only the ABI was short an entry, and `clio get table`, SHiP and generated clients could not see it.
+Your singletons appear in the ABI, as they do upstream.

-Secondary key types carried over: `uint64_t`, `uint128_t`, `double`, `long double`, and `checksum256` — the same five upstream supports, and as of [wire-cdt#118](https://github.com/Wire-Network/wire-cdt/pull/118) the same five `multi_index` *enforces*.
-A sixth type is a compile error rather than a key that iterates in its byte order.
-Your port cannot hit that: upstream's own ceiling is these five `db_idx*` families, so a contract that compiled there uses nothing else.
+Secondary key types carried over: `uint64_t`, `uint128_t`, `double`, `long double` and `checksum256` — the same five upstream supports, and the same five `multi_index` enforces.
+A sixth is a compile error rather than a key that iterates in its byte order, which your port cannot hit: upstream's own ceiling is these five `db_idx*` families.

 Iteration order is `memcmp` order over a big-endian encoding — with an additional sign-flip transform for `double` and `long double`, so negatives order correctly — and the **integer** types